corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 - Good for buffer/cache/scratch data/temporary content
 - Risk of data loss if hardware fails
 - Backups and replication are your responsibility
-### S3: Simple Storage Service
-Think of S3 as an infinitely large external hard drive or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
-It's great for data backup, archiving, and serving web content.

-Note: Storage is where data is kept long-term, and memory is where data is kept short-term for quick access by the computer's processor.
+### Elastic Cache
+A special memory box for storing copies of the most frequently used items (data caching) so we can get them quickly without searching through the entire house.

-## 3. Organize and Access files (db and content delivery)
+## 3. Organize and Access data (db and content delivery)
 ### EFS: Elastic File System
 Managed NFS(network file system) that can be mounted on many EC2 instances in multi-AZ.
 Highly available, scalable, elastic, it allows multiple EC2 instances to access the file system at the same time, much like sharing files across different computers on the same network.
 - content management, web serving, data sharing, wordpress.

+### S3: Simple Storage Service
+Think of S3 as an infinitely large external hard drive or cloud storage service to store and retrieve any amount of data, at any time, from anywhere on the web.
+It's great for data backup, archiving, and serving web content.

+### Aurora
+A high-end, self-managing filing system that keeps all the database safe, organized, and quickly accessible, even if one of the database instances has a problem.
 ### RDS: Relational Database Service
 A managed database service, like having a specialized filing cabinet for the structured data that takes care of organizing, retrieving, and storing efficiently.
 ### DynamoDB
 A NoSQL database service for unstructured data, like a magical notebook that instantly stores and retrieves notes no matter how many you have.
 ### CloudFront
 A content delivery network that ensures website's content is delivered quickly to viewers, like having express delivery trucks ready to send your data wherever it needs to go.

 ## 4. Keep the remote computer safe (security and identity services)
 ### IAM: Identity and Access Management